Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 In practice, this mistake would make some students and families appear to have more income than they really do, and that means they would get less aid than they should.
 And not just federal financial aid but also all sorts of state and school-based aid.

-On Tuesday, a department spokesperson confirmed to NPR that the department will fix this mistake in time for the 2024-25 award year, though they could not provide details on how or how quickly the fix would be made.
+On Tuesday, a department spokesperson confirmed to NPR that the department will fix this mistake in time for the 2024-2025 award year, though the spokesperson could not provide details on how or how quickly the fix will be made.
 For the first time, the department also gave a sense of just how much federal student aid is at stake: $1.8 billion.

-"The Biden-Harris Administration is committed to making higher education possible for more students, including through ensuring students qualify for as much financial aid as possible," the spokesperson said.
+"The Biden-Harris Administration is committed to making higher education possible for more students, including through ensuring students qualify for as much financial aid as possible," the spokesperson said in a statement.

 The FAFSA mistake had college financial aid offices worried